 Unemployment can be very depressing.
-All lawyers have worked hard to get through law school and pass the bar.
-It can seem very unfair that, after all of that hard work, it can be so difficult to find a use for your talents.
-In Seattle, the job market has been oversaturated with lawyers for over ten years.
+You worked hard to get through law school and passed the bar.
+It can seem very unfair that, after all of that hard work, finding a use for your hard-earned talents can be so difficult.
+In Seattle, the job market has been over-saturated with lawyers for more than a decade.

-The advice offered on this page about networking and "branding your identity" may feel daunting.
-Many attorneys develop a sense of hopelessness, concluding that they have what it takes to be a lawyer, but don't have what it takes to land a job.
-On top of this, the financial challenge of unemployment can place pressure on your situation.
+The advice offered on these pages about networking and "branding your identity" might feel daunting.
+Many attorneys develop a sense of hopelessness, often concluding that they have what it takes to be a lawyer but don't have what it takes to land a job.
+On top of this, the financial challenge of unemployment can increase the pressure even more.

-It is important to recognize avoidance behavior.
-This can translate as a fear of telling people that you are unemployed, or denying the circumstances that led to your unemployment.
+It's important to recognize avoidance behavior.
+This can translate as a fear of telling people that you are unemployed or denying the circumstances that led to your unemployment.
 The sooner you accept your situation, the sooner you can think about what steps to take to find another job.
 Have compassion for yourself at this juncture.
 This may be a difficult challenge in the course of your life, but being unemployed does not have to define you as a person.

 In sculpting an action plan to steer yourself through unemployment, individual psychotherapy can be invaluable.
 If you face debilitating depression, anxiety, or some other mental health issue, this is the first important step in asking for help.
-Even if you don't feel depressed, psychotherapy can be a good way to stay focused on your job search and can serve as healthy preventative self-care.
+Even if you don't feel depressed, psychotherapy can be a good way to stay focused on your job search.
+It can serve as healthy, preventative self-care.